Campylobacter jejuni: Transmission

 C. jejuni is a zoonotic disease meaning it is more commonly spread from animals to people than in between humans.
 People most often contract it by touching something that has been in contact with raw or undercooked chicken in addition to eating or touching poultry that is raw or undercooked.
 Additionally, it can also be obtained from being in contact with animals or eating undercooked seafood.
 The fecal oral route is the most common way it spreads as the bacterium is excreted in animal feces.
 C. jejuni seldomly causes disease in animals and infections are more common in lower income countries.
 Deadly infections are not often seen in young adults but rather among the young and elderly.
 Due to poor sanitation practices in some areas, the bacteria can also be found in ice and water.
 It is difficult to know the science behind its transmission due to its sporadic nature.
 The use of antibiotics and other treatments help in slowing and preventing the transmission of C. jejuni.
 C. jejuni is a fastidious microaerophiles meaning it does need some oxygen to grow, spread, and transmit.
 However, it is highly adaptable and has adapted to grow in higher concentrations of oxygen.
+Another source of infection is contaminated water or unpasteurized milk.
+This is the case when people have been exposed to animal feces because poultry animals carry C. jejuni without showing symoptims.
+The bacteria then spreads to people via food preparation or animal contact.